dialtr/modern-cpp/items/nodiscard/README.md

 // Not using result is a warning
 AllocateResource();

-// Good: using return value.
-const int r = AllocateResource();
+// Good: using the return value. const int r = AllocateResource();

 // Okay: Indicate we "know what we are doing" by casting to void.